MicrosoftDocs/SCCMdocs/sccm/core/servers/manage/data-warehouse.md

 For information on SQL Server licensing for the data warehouse database, see the [product and licensing FAQ](/sccm/core/understand/product-and-licensing-faq). <!-- sms500967 -->

-> [!IMPORTANT]
-> The data warehouse is not supported when the computer that runs the data warehouse service point or that hosts the data warehouse database runs one of the following languages:
-> - JPN – Japanese
-> - KOR – Korean
-> - CHS – Simple Chinese
-> - CHT – Traditional Chinese
-> This issue will be resolved in a future release.

 ## Install the data warehouse
 Each hierarchy supports a single instance of this role, on any site system of the top-tier site.
 The SQL Server that hosts the database for the warehouse can be local to the site system role, or remote.
 The data warehouse works with the reporting services point installed at the same site.
 You do not need to install the two site system roles on the same server.